 The Takeaway

 Music can entertain us, energize us, relax us, and even heal us.
-But it can also teach us — about life, about love, and yes, even about money.
+It can also teach us — about life, about love, and yes, even about money.
 These 13 songs about finance are just the tip of the iceberg.
 So turn on the radio or dig through your music streaming service, and put in those earbuds the next time you’re working on your budget.
-You just may learn something useful.
+You may be inspired to spend smarter, save more, and do what it takes to achieve your financial goals.

 Photo credit: iStock/Talaj